denyspoltorak/metapatterns-website/metapatterns/content/part-7--appendices/appendix-e--evolutions/evolutions-of-shards-that-share-data.md

 +++
 weight = 5
-title = "Evolutions of Shards that share data" description = The main issue with Shards is coordination between the instances.
-It is solved by deploying a Shared Repository or wrapping the shared data with a service.
+title = "Evolutions of Shards that share data" description = "The main issue with Shards is coordination between the instances.
+It is solved by deploying a Shared Repository or wrapping the shared data with a service."
 +++

 # Evolutions of Shards that share data